GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/contexts.rst

 Lookups
 =======

-Global variables and functions can be looked up by name or by mangled name hash on both daScript and C++ side.
+Global variables and functions can be looked up by name or by mangled name hash on both Daslang and C++ side.